 The ability to attract and repeatedly engage independent talent eliminates any of these uncertainties and complications.
 A direct sourcing strategy empowers you to nurture and deepen relationships with the best individuals who come and work for you on a short-term basis.
 And with the right technology, you can rate performance and easily identify the strongest contingent workers within your talent pool, as well as keeping them engaged between projects, so you can encourage them to come back and work for you in the future.

 5. Direct Sourcing Can Have a Positive Impact on Culture

 One of the most vital, but often overlooked, benefits of developing long-term relationships with top talent is related to company culture.
 As the contingent workforce grows in size and permanent roles are increasingly replaced with project work fulfilled by freelancers, independent contractors, and other external employees, culture will likely become diluted.

 With culture comes loyalty, and with loyalty comes buy-in.
 If your employees, whether permanent or contingent, aren’t invested in what they’re working on, you’ll struggle to achieve optimum performance.
 By comparison, if you can instill a strong sense of culture you are much more likely to drive business success.
 Investing in a powerful contingent workforce management solution that allows you to build company culture around external employees is an important step towards building a future-proof organization.

 In our free e-book, Leveraging a Total Talent Strategy, we examine these benefits in greater detail, as well as introducing best practices for implementing a cutting-edge approach to contingent workforce management.
-If you’re interested in optimizing how you leverage your total workforce, you can download it here!
+If you’re interested in optimizing how you leverage your total workforce, click the banner above!